NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 - Do not wireframe, use ARC/ARW, Collision skeletons, hitboxes or other irregular viewer features to try and gain an unfair advantage.
 Firestorm’s combat feature is acceptable.
 - There is no definitive height restriction, provided such **isn't abused.** It will be judged on case-by-case basis.
 - Dodgerolls should take you no further than 10 meters and may not function in midair.
-- Do not use sprint style movement enhancers/jetpacks, teleporters or medic-TPs.
+- Do not use sprint style movement enhancers/jetpacks, grapplehooks, teleporters or medic-TPs.
+We are providing an Experiencebased medic system for this purpose
 -No obnoxious sound, light or gesture spam.
 - Do not loiter during or after combat without the Defense O.I.C.'s permission.
 - Do not do raid interception on other militaries.
 - We reserve the right to fully enforce as well as make exemptions to the regulations listed in this document.

 ## 3: Communications courtesy
-- Visitors should contact a CDF member (Associate and above) when approaching Rauros.
+- Visitors should contact a CDF member (Associate and above) when approaching Port Babel.
 Failing that, defenders may engage as needed.
 Visitors should likewise remain unarmed whilst present.
 - This sim and group houses members from other militaries and unaffiliated groups and communities.
 Please treat others with respect and keep the out-of-combat axe grinding for elsewhere, be it on voice, inworld voice, chat or IMs.
-- The OIC (Officer in Command) is responsible for the forces attacking / defending, be they members of the group, militia or lonewolves fighting alongside attackers or defenders.
+- The OIC (Occifer in Command) is responsible for the forces attacking / defending, be they members of the group, militia or lonewolves fighting alongside attackers or defenders.
 - When entering with intent to raid, declare an O.I.C. and await response.
 This can be done to one of the members active on base.
 - During combat, please act professional.
 If you act as if you believe you have the power to dictate what we should do, you will be asked to stop or find someone else to take over.
 Same goes for acting like a manchild.
 - Violations will be noted and approached in the following order depending on continuation and/or severity.
 Individuals and/or objects found to threaten simulator stability or the well-being of our members risk being removed without warning: